mantidproject/mantid/docs/source/release/v4.0.0/diffraction.rst

 - New TOPAZ instrument geometry for 2019 run cycle
 - :ref:`LoadDiffCal <algm-LoadDiffCal>` has an additional parameter to allow for a second file specifying a grouping to override the one in the calibration file
 - :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>` will now correctly resolve for the scan type and drive the detector to the offset corrected :math:`2theta_0` for D20 detector scans.
-- :ref:`PowderDiffILLDetScanReduction <algm-PowderDiffILLDetScanReduction>` will never merge the detector scans at the raw level even if they are supplied with + operator; it will process them separately and merge at the end.
+- :ref:`PowderILLDetectorScan <algm-PowderILLDetectorScan>` will never merge the detector scans at the raw level even if they are supplied with + operator; it will process them separately and merge at the end.

 Single Crystal Diffraction
 --------------------------